Achrafdafali/To-do-list/README.md

 # To-do-list
-To do list app using html css javascript
+In this repo i'm gonna show you to do list web app using this three technologies
+## Html
+## Css
+##JavaScript